 Since the pink color and stained glass windows are applied elaborately in the structure and design of the Mosque, it is known by different names.
 Pink Mosque, Rainbow Mosque, Mosque of colors, and Kaleidoscope Mosque all describe different interpretations of visitors from this fantastic site.

 At dawn, the sun shines through the stained glass windows of the Mosque and it glides from the right-hand side to the left-hand side to fill the inside with the glory of various colors combined.
-The vivid colors spread over the ground, the Persian carpets, the ceiling, the walls, the tiles, and the arches to give soul to the solid structure of the mosque.
+The vivid colors spread over the ground, the Persian rugs, the ceiling, the walls, the tiles, and the arches give soul to the solid structure of the mosque.
 They caress the amazed visitors’ and worshipers’ faces and inspire photographers with great ideas to take amazing pictures.
 Maybe the designers had aimed to construct such an astonishing space to hold everybody in awe and to create a sacred space for prayer.

 Nasir al-Mulk Mosque has been inscribed as one of the national heritage sites of Iran and it annually attracts many travelers to Iran.
 The best time to visit the mosque is early in the morning and about 8 to 9 am.
-This is the best time to see the light passing through the stained glass windows and making kaleidoscopic space that amuses travelers, photographers, and worshipers.
+This is the best time to see the light passing through the stained glass windows and making a kaleidoscopic space that amuses travelers, photographers, and worshipers.
 The interesting point is that Nasir al-Mulk Mosque is still used for worship.
 Today this glorious mosque is under protection by Nasir al-Mulk’s Endowment Foundation.